 However, Virginia is one of the few states that follows the model of pure contributory negligence.
 Under this law, if an accident victim is even one percent at fault for his or her crash, the victim can be barred from receiving any compensation at all for his or her injuries.
 Due to this law, negligent parties will almost always claim that the accident victim was partly to blame for the crash so they can avoid paying any compensation.

 If you have been in a car accident, do not try to file an accident claim on your own.
 At Marks & Harrison, our car accident lawyers are here to help.
-We will determine who was liable for your accident, whether distracted driving was a factor, and aggressively seek to hold that party accountable for paying the compensation that you deserve.
+We will determine who was liable for your accident and aggressively seek to hold that party accountable for paying the compensation that you deserve.
 For more than 100 years, our law firm has fought to protect the rights of auto accident victims in Richmond and throughout Virginia.
 We are ready to fight for you, too.
 Contact us today to learn more in a free consultation.